 Seva has provided surgery to restore the eyesight of 3.5 million people around the globe over the past 35 years.

-With restored sight, adults can return to work and provide for their families, parents can care for their children, and children can attend school again, playing and running around.
+With restored sight, adults can return to work and provide for their families, parents can care for their children, and children can attend school again.

 Our comprehensive approach expands community programs and provides free or low-cost eye exams, surgery, prescription glasses, and medical treatment to those who cannot afford the cost of services.
 Seva provides support to poor patients and their families so that no one is turned away for their inability to pay for treatment.
 We increase the reach of eye care services by establishing vision centers in remote areas.
 These centers have direct links to hospitals that can provide additional eye care.

-Seva also funds outreach programs in underserved communities to refer patients needing eye glasses or medical treatment to the nearest hospital and arrange their transportation to ensure that people are able to access the care they need.
+Seva also funds outreach programs in underserved communities to refer patients needing eye glasses or medical treatment to the nearest hospital, and at times paying for their transportation to ensure that people are able to access the care they need.

 In parts of the world that are particularly isolated, mobile surgical eye camps are an important way for people to access needed eye care.
 Seva supports mobile teams of doctors and support staff who travel to remote rural areas to provide outreach and education, diagnostic screening, and sight restoring surgeries to people in need.